 One page that is overlooked too often is the electronic press kit (EPK).
 This page is critical for industry professionals.
 An EPK page is a summary of all your other pages and saves time for busy artistic directors, booking agents, and presenters looking for music acts.
 The goal is to provide enough content to present the band without the page being cluttered.
 The Osceola Brothers do a wonderful job here with their EPK page layout.
 Using our preset pages gives you a blueprint to follow to get the right look.

 These rock music website templates are a great example of the numerous styles available for your own website.
-If you need a bit more guidance check out our blog post, “10 principles of great music web design.”
+If you need a bit more guidance check out our free online guide How to make a website for your music

 Build a stunning band website and store in minutes